 - Avarice Band is an Act III cache legendary ring that extends your pickup radius by up to 30 yards as you pick up gold.
 This unassuming bonus has the potential to turn in the strongest source of defense during normal rifts due to its synergy with Boon of the Hoarder and Goldwrap.
 Their powers combined, they can render your character practically invulnerable even in the highest of Torment difficulties.

 - Reaper's Wraps are meant to assist classes and builds with resource management problems — and Hatred is often something fledgling Demon Hunters struggle with.
-These bracers restore up to 30% of your Hatred reserves when you get healed by a health globe — an easy trigger if you keep an eye on the battlefield, especially if you are used to Blood Vengeance.
+These bracers restore up to 30% of your Hatred reserves when you get healed by a health globe, capped at once every 2 seconds.
+This is an easy trigger if you keep an eye on the battlefield, especially if you are used to Blood Vengeance.
 Note that these bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.